robumana/HoriseonRefactor/README.md

 The code is written in HTML/CSS

-This is website for Hpriseon a marketing company helping illustrate its services and benefits of using there services.
+This is website for Horiseon a marketing company helping illustrate its marketing services and the benefits using Horiseon marketing services.

 ![Horiseon-website](assets/images/Horiseonthumbnail.PNG)